dkratzert/FinalCif/docs/deposition.rst

 password and email adress, you can use the FinalCif interface.
 On the left hand side, you see a list of already deposited structures, unless you entered username/password and refreshed the list.

+COD deposition is not available in multi-CIF mode.

 personal communication (private communication)
 ----------------------------------------------